chef/chef-web-docs/content/licensing/accept.md

 +++
-title = "Accepting the Chef License" draft = false gh_repo = "chef-web-docs"
+title = "Accept the Chef License" draft = false gh_repo = "chef-web-docs"
 aliases = ["/chef_license_accept.html", "/chef_license_accept/"]

 [menu]
   [menu.overview]
-    title = "Accepting License"
+    title = "Accept License"
     identifier = "overview/licensing/Accepting License"
     parent = "overview/licensing"
     weight = 20
 +++

-This page aims to document how to accept the Chef license and set a license ID for all Progress Chef products.
+This document describes how to accept the Chef license.

-For an overview of the license, see the [Chef license](/licensing/) documentation.
+For an overview of Chef's license, see the [Chef license](/licensing/) documentation.
-Progress Chef has two licenses: MLSA and EULA.
+Progress Chef has two licenses: Master License and Services Agreement (MLSA) and End User License Agreement (EULA).
 The MLSA applies to customers with a commercial contract with Progress Chef, and the EULA covers all other cases.

 ## Accept the Chef MLSA